Annual budget cycle

 • Asset Investment Program.

-Agencies and Treasury to prepare and produce the 2024‑25 Budget Papers.
+Agencies and DTF to prepare and produce the Budget Papers.

 Budget cycle – supporting information

-The principal function of the Expenditure Review Committee (ERC) is the formulation of the annual State Budget.
+The principal function of the ERC is the formulation of the annual State Budget.
 In October of the preceding year, the Under Treasurer provides written advice to Directors General and Chief Executive Officers, via the Budget Circular, informing agencies of the Budget process and key dates for the upcoming budget.
-The Budget process and key dates are determined by ERC.
+The Budget process and key dates are determined by ERC and approved by Cabinet ahead of each Budget cycle and can vary year on year.

-The Annual Budget Cycle includes an overview, 2024-25 Budget Process Timetable and further supporting information on the Budget Cycle.
+The annual Budget cycle includes an overview of a standard Budget process and further supporting information on the Budget Cycle.

 Budget submissions